Unplugged Lesson

 Part in SequenceAction (The Code)

-2. The cat stretches tall.Loud sigh + slow, full-body stretch.
+1. The cat wakes up.Loud sigh + slow, full-body stretch.

 Read the story aloud again, and the encourage the class to perform the four actions in the correct order as the story unfolds.